113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 :   Region name.
 Defaults to current region if not specified.

-If you aren't ready to assign access, or want to assign an IAM policy instead of Cloud Foundry access, you can invite a user and assign it later.
+If you aren't ready to assign access, or want to assign an IAM policy, you can invite a user and assign it later.
 For more information about assigning access to users, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).
 {: tip}

 ## ibmcloud account user-reinvite